Online Graduate Certificates in Human Resources 2021

 Graduate certificates can be earned in approximately five classes and can offer quick ROI and job security.

 Human resources (HR) manages the development of an organization or company's workforce.
 HR departments typically coordinate the recruitment, onboarding, and training of new employees.
 HR professionals administer employee benefits and compensation.

-According to the Bureau of Labor Statistics (BLS), human resources managers earn a median annual salary of $121,220.
-The BLS projects jobs for these professionals to grow 6% between 2019-2029.
+Those considering a certificate in human resources can look forward to good job prospects.
+According to the Bureau of Labor Statistics (BLS), HR managers earn a median annual salary of $116,720.
+The BLS also reports a faster than average job growth rate of 6% for 2019-2029.

 Accredited Online College Programs

 Explore our featured online programs and find the right match for you today.

 HR Graduate Certificate Questions

 A certificate in human resources provides the skills and knowledge necessary to work in the field.
 Human resources professionals may earn a certificate to advance their career.